christophgil/ZIPsFS/ZIPsFS_generated_files.md

 Additionally, the file is accessible with a file-name containing the data in the header.
 This feature can be conditionally deactivated.

+This works also when the FUSE file system is accessed remotely  via SMB or NFS.
+However, Windows PCs fail to access these files.
+This is because files do not exist for Windows, when they are not listed in the file list of the parent.

 ## Generation of files using programming language C

-By modifying the file *ZIPsFS_configuration_c.c*, users can easily implement files where the file content ist generated dynamically using the programming language C.
+By modifying the file *ZIPsFS_configuration_c.c*, users can easily implement files where the file content is generated dynamically using the programming language C.

-Here is a pre-defined minimal exampe which explains how it works:
+Here is a predefined minimal example which explains how it works:

     <mount point>/example_generated_file/example_generated_file.txt